Mabach1/maturita_preparation/README.md

 # maturita_preparation
-stuff that will be on my maturita exam
+stuff that will be on maturita exam